shadikur/shadikur/README.md

 - 👨‍💻 All of my projects are available at [github.com/shadikur](https://github.com/shadikur/)

-- 💬 Ask me about **Automation, Softswitches (Asterisk/Freeswitch), Microcontroller, Telephony System, IP PBX Solutions, Solidworks CAD and Many more**
+- 💬 Ask me about **Automation, Softswitches (Asterisk/Freeswitch), Microcontroller, Telephony System, IP PBX Solutions, Solidworks CAD, Java, NodeJS, React JS and Many more**

 - 📫 How to reach me **me@shadikur.com**